Vyral/base-template/_drafts/how-is-the-real-estate-market.md

 {% include youtube.html %}

+<center><em>I’m sharing how COVID-19 has affected our real estate market.</em></center>

-As some of you know, the governor has shifted us from <u><a target="_blank" href="https://coronavirus.utah.gov/utahs-moderate-risk-phase/">high risk to moderate risk</a></u> for the coronavirus here in Utah.
+<br>As some of you know, the governor has shifted us from <u><a target="_blank" href="https://coronavirus.utah.gov/utahs-moderate-risk-phase/">high risk to moderate risk</a></u> for the coronavirus here in Utah.
 How has the pandemic and resulting lockdowns affected the real estate market?
 First, **our days on market have decreased**.
 In 2019 our average days on market was 16, and now the average is nine.
 However, we have also had a significant decrease in inventory.